NithinGowda46/Project1-notesapp-application/README.md

     }
 }

-Important: The sed -i commands in this Jenkinsfile use Linux syntax.
-The comments show the macOS equivalent (sed -i "") for reference.
+Important: The sed -i commands use Linux syntax.
+This Jenkinsfile is therefore intended for a Linux Jenkins agent/server.
+On macOS, the sed syntax would use sed -i "".

+No Jenkinsfile change is required specifically for Gunicorn.

 ⸻

-17. Docker Image Versioning
+16. Docker Image Versioning

 Jenkins uses the Jenkins BUILD_NUMBER to create unique Docker image tags.